How to move from punishment to positive discipline

 How do I use positive discipline?

 Choose your battles Constant nagging and criticism makes children tune out.
 Decrease the number of commands given to those that are most important.
-Ignore minor misbehaviour and focus on the things that really matter and read more about helping your kids to listen.
+Ignore minor misbehaviour and focus on the things that really matter.
+Read more about helping your kids to listen.

 When you make requests, use a polite, respectful and positive tone.
-Ask yourself “if someone spoke to me in this way, would I feel like obliging?”
+Ask yourself “if someone shouted at me in this way, would I feel like obliging?”
 Avoid sarcasm, threats, criticism, labelling, teasing and shouting.